Are you seeing the Error message saying “No bootable device: press F1 to retry boot, F2 for setup utility”?

 Here’s a complete guide on how to fix PS5 not reading disc.

 5. Set the primary partition as an active one

 What is a primary partition?

-No bootable device error can also be caused due to faulty operating system or malicious attack in windows.
+No bootable device error can also be caused due to a faulty operating system or malicious attack in windows.

-In that case this problem can simply be solved just by giving a fresh windows installation to your computer.
+In that case, this problem can simply be solved just by giving a fresh windows installation to your computer.

 This is a very common error message seen by most windows PC users.